aispl/ais-commons-domain/README.md

 ais-commons-domain
 ==================

-Reusable components for domain modeling
+This library provides set of reusable components useful for modeling domain.